Karaoke Mugen is a karaoke management software.

 A playlist can have as many songs as you want, but a song can only be present once in a list.

-The public playlist is a suggestions list.
+A public playlist is a suggestions list.
 It's mainly used in the public karaoke mode (see below).
 If you use the private mode (default) you don't need to bother with it.

 Karaoke Mugen has a blacklist system with criterias.